luismasuelli/django-detention-ritual/README.md

     #admin_wrapper.revert works as well, with same parameters
     ```

-4. You can wrap your views with class-based decorators that make your view behave differently depending on wether the current user in session is banned or not.
+4. You can wrap your views with class-based decorators that make your view behave differently depending on whether the current user in session is banned or not.
 These decorators, upon anonymous user or user being banned, process an alternative flow to the wrapped view.

     ```